openmv/openmv-projects/donkey-car/README.md

 **Sub-Total $45.77**

-Finally, for wireless programming I also reconmend that you purcahse a WiFi shield for the OpenMV Cam.
+Finally, for wireless programming I also recommend that you purchase a WiFi shield for the OpenMV Cam.

 Part Description | Part Link | Part Count | Part Cost
 ---------------- | --------- | ---------- | ---------